ChemEtoSoftware/CS490-project3-group5/README.md

 2. Once events show up after logging in, users will see a list of local events as well as a map at the bottom of the web application.
 At first glance, the map will look empty and will not have any visible markers.
 However, users must zoom out on the map (click the minus sign) to see markers for events listed on the landing page after login.
 Upon clicking a marker, users can then see which marker is associated with which listed event.
 3. After clicking on an event div, users will have the ability to like or dislike an event; once either like or dislike is clicked, the user cannot undo the click and cannot add another like or dislike in the same session.
 However, if a user goes back home and clicks on the same event div again, the user can once again click on the like or dislike button for that same event.
 4. If a user wants to add a comment to an event, they cannot add the same comment to the same event.
 If a user tries to add the same comment more than once to the same event, a key error will show up.
 The key generated and stored for each comment is a MD5 hash made from the user's name and comment; so if the same comment is entered by the same user for the same event, there will be a repitition in the list of keys and will cause the program to break.
+5. After clicking the bookmarks button, it takes some time for the bookmarks to show up.
+There was an error with the server that could not be resolved in which it would send more API fetches than was allowed at once.
+The rate had to be limited to 1 fetch per second, even though the limit is 5.
+If the rate limit was set above 1, it would return faults.

 ## Technical Issues